Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their

 Welcome to Sigma!

 We agree that the most important criteria for our class is that everyone feels safe, we have discussed and created our own individual and a whole class charter to help make sure that we achieve this.
 We are all determined to learn, and we will try our best to solve any problems that we encounter.
 We all want to learn in a classroom that is calm and where we feel safe and happy.
 We accept each others' differences, and that as individuals we all have different needs.

 As a class we will be working hard on our social skills; focusing on developing our thinking skills and understanding how other people's emotions is impacted by our behaviour.
-We will improve these through Kagan activities and problem solving games and Thrive activities.
+We will improve these through Kagan activities, problem solving games and Thrive activities.
 We will develop our speaking and listening skills through kagan activities and oracy activities.